 "Not crazy.
 I'll show you crazy."

-I clenched my hands into snow-white fists.
 A demon was demanding Ae’s sacrifice.
 The word murder strangely reversed into “Red rum.”
 Jack Nicholson had said something similar in THE SHINING and I remembered an editor of Heavy Metal magazine introducing me to the author as a fellow Mainiac.

 Stephen King had sneered upon hearing I came from Falmouth Foresides, as if anything south of the Bath Iron Works wasn’t Maine.
 I never read his rip-offs of HP Lovecraft afterwards and wasn’t going to kill anyone with “Red rum” rummaging through my brain.
-My fists relaxed with the replay of that scene.

 “You better go with your Italian.”
-I looked Ae in the eyes.
-My temper was in check.

 If I kept my mouth shut, she might walk away, instead I said, “No, I don’t anymore.”